Traci Lords: 2010–2014: Return to music and Excision

-2015–present: Fashion career and upcoming directorial debut
+2015–present: fashion career and upcoming directorial debut

 In May 2015, Lords appeared in an episode of the fourth season of the reality television series Celebrity Wife Swap, where she swapped lives with Jackée Harry.
 Lords co-starred in Jim Wynorski's television horror Sharkansas Women's Prison Massacre (2015) and made her second appearance as Val on the series EastSiders.
 In March 2016, Lords co-starred in the television thriller Nightmare Nurse (2016) in which she played a psychopathic nurse looking for revenge for her dead husband.
 Lords voiced several characters in the action-adventure video game Hitman (2016) after having had previously voiced the character of Layla Stockton in Hitman: Absolution (2012).

 In June, Lords announced her collaboration with Pinup Girl Clothing.
 The first pieces from her collection were inspired by the character of Wanda Woodward from Cry-Baby (1990) as well as 1950s fashion; the clothing line is available exclusively through the Pinup Girl Clothing website.
 She commented on her inspiration behind the line: "John [Waters] wrote such strong characters in Cry-Baby.
 And in that rockabilly, punk rock, vintage pin-up girl kind of world, Wanda Woodward is pretty much a queen."

 In 2016, Lords co-starred in the Viaplay original comedy series Swedish Dicks.
 She played Jane McKinney, a private investigator and competitor of the show's protagonist.
 In October, the series was renewed for a second season with Lords as a confirmed cast member.
 In the United States, the first season premiered in August 2017.
 Later that month, Lords confirmed she would direct her first feature film called The Unquiet Grave.
 Filming was scheduled to commence in 2017.
 In November, it was announced that Lords voiced the character of Jackal Z in the upcoming video game Let It Die (2016), and will appear on the third season of EastSiders.
 In July 2017, Helmut Lang's fashion campaign for the Fall 2017 collection featuring Lords was unveiled.
 In May 2018, Lords released the single "Come Alive" as a gift for her fans in celebration of her 50th birthday.
 Following the release it was announced that she began working on an EP with Adam Barta and Jordan Von Haslow.
 In July 2018, the second season of Swedish Dicks premiered in the United States.

-As of 2020, Lords continues to act, and has had a number of films released over the last couple of years.
-Due to the COVID-19 pandemic, the release date for her 2020 film Nicole, her Ex & the Killer is still in limbo.
+In 2019, Lords starred in a Los Angeles revival of the stage play Women Behind Bars.

 Activism

-Lords has publicly stated her support of the LGBT community.
+Lords has publicly stated her support of the LGBTQ community.

-She has also done work to encourage runaways and homeless teens to get off the streets, such as her promos for Children of the Night.